Octavius-Dante/Arthelais/ex_27/Readme.md

 </br>

-1. *Service document - When we hit an OData service it loads the service document which shows collection of all the entity sets.
-Entity Set - End point on which we apply all the CURDQ Operation.*
+1. *Service document - When we hit an OData service it loads the service document which shows collection of all the entity sets.*
+<br> *Entity Set - End point on which we apply all the CURDQ Operation.*

 ```http
 http://vhcalnplci.dummy.nodomain:8000/sap/opu/odata/IWBEP/GWSAMPLE_BASIC/?$format=xml